Pakhtakor FC: Aircrash 1979

 Annually, in August, the club sponsors a youth tournament in memory of the people lost in the disaster.

-Following the tragedy in 1979 and spurred on by its prolific goalscorer Andrei Yakubik a few years later, Pakhtakor had its best record in 1982, finishing sixth and ahead of several Russian and Ukrainian football powerhouses, such as Zenit Saint Petersburg, CSKA Moscow, and Shakhtar Donetsk.
+Following the tragedy in 1979, the Soviet Football Association told every Top League team to give three players each, so the team could be redrafted and Pakhtakor was barred from relegation for the next three seasons.
+Also spurred on by its prolific goalscorer Andrei Yakubik a few years later, Pakhtakor had its best record in 1982, finishing sixth and ahead of several Russian and Ukrainian football powerhouses, such as Zenit Saint Petersburg, CSKA Moscow, and Shakhtar Donetsk.
 Pakhtakor had a point deducted that season due to exceeding the allowed limit for the games tied (drawn), but it did not influence the club's final standings.

 The lean years: 1984–1990

 After leading Pakhtakor to its best finish, age finally caught up with Yakubik and he moved back to his hometown of Moscow to continue his football career.
 With the departure of their great forward, the club struggled and spent six years in the Soviet First League.
 Although the discontent of their fans grew, Pakhtakor's reemergence as a major footballing force followed fast upon the dissolution of the Soviet Union.